1. Never come to a game or practice, with the

 b.
 Treat each player as an individual, remembering the large range of emotional and physical development for the same age group.

 c.
-Do you best to provide a safe playing situation for your players.
+Do your best to provide a safe playing situation for your players.

 d.
 Lead by example in demonstrating fair play and sportsmanship to all your players.